cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ## Preview Pane

-The righthand side of the Test Runner is where the Application or Component Under Test is rendered.
+The righthand side of the Cypress App is where the Application or Component Under Test is rendered.

 ### Application Under Test <E2EOnlyBadge />

 In
 [End-to-End testing](/guides/overview/choosing-testing-type#What-is-End-to-end-Testing),
-the righthand side of the Test Runner is used to display the Application Under Test (AUT): the application that was navigated to using a [`cy.visit()`](/api/commands/visit) or any subsequent routing calls made from the visited application.
+the righthand side of the Cypress App is used to display the Application Under Test (AUT): the application that was navigated to using a [`cy.visit()`](/api/commands/visit) or any subsequent routing calls made from the visited application.